 Updating your baseline carries a cost because you need to review the redlines from your baseline in text you quote to make sure you reproduce any changes in your baseline text.

 However, not updating your baseline also carries a cost as you may reference obsolete or known to be inaccurate information from your baselines.
-If different predecessor amendments quote wildly different baselines, becomes increasingly difficult to accurately determine your own baseline.
+If different predecessor amendments quote wildly different baselines, it becomes increasingly difficult to accurately determine your own baseline.

 It is recommended that you update your baseline to the last balloted revision of each of your dependencies once per ballot.
 A good time to do this is just after your ballot, when you are looking at editorial comment resolutions.
 Consider yourself resolving an implicit comment “update baseline to latest”.